Oklahoma Labor Laws Guide

 On that account, no person in the state of Oklahoma can be required, as a condition or continuation of employment, to:

-However, said regulations only apply to the employees who got employed after Oklahoma's right-to-work law entered into force September 28, 2001.
+However, these regulations only apply to employees who were employed after Oklahoma’s right-to-work law took effect on September 28, 2001.

-What’s more, fire and police department members are not entitled to engage in any work stoppage or slowdown strikes.
+What’s more, fire and police department members aren’t entitled to engage in any work stoppage or slowdown strikes.

 Any person or organization that violates any of the provisions stated above will be guilty of a misdemeanor.